CORONAVIRUS – SERVICES UPDATE

 Generally, there is capacity on most of our services, although the busiest period tends to be 0830-1030.

-The situation in relation to COVID-19 is fast-moving, and coupled with the unpredictability of loadings in September, this may result in further timetable changes.
+The situation in relation to COVID-19 is fast-moving, and may result in further timetable changes.
 As soon as these are confirmed, we will communicate the information to our customers here.

 We continue to work hard to provide services that meet the needs of our customers, and especially key workers, throughout these very difficult times.
 We have some colleagues self-isolating or shielding, and so dealing with emails and phone calls is a challenge.
 This website will be updated regularly, so please check back frequently to keep updated on service amendments.